 The green gave way to heather moorland, I can imagine this is a wide open space that changes remarkably with the seasons.

-The story of the summit name may have got lost but there is believed to have been a pole marker for shepherds up there in days gone by but has since long gone.
+The story of how Pole Bank got its name may have got lost but there is believed to have been a pole marker for shepherds up there in days gone by, but has since long gone.

-In fact it wasn’t just sheep and us enjoying the time on the summit area.
+In fact it wasn’t just sheep with us enjoying the time on the summit area.

 Long Mynd is looked after by the National Trust and this is one of the areas where they have wild ponies enjoying the freedom of space.

 Along with the sheep, generations upon generations of these ponies have grazed here for centuries.

 They play a very important role in keeping certain trees and grasses down to allow the good heathland ones to flourish and keeps the natural balance in order all the way down to birds and insects.

 Carding Mill Valley